-If your back pain or neck pain has persisted despite a variety of treatments - and maybe even after spine surgery - you may understandably feel frustrated and miserable.
-Pain can be very cruel - making it hard for you to undertake or enjoy even the simplest daily activities.
+If your back pain or neck pain has persisted despite a variety of treatments, and maybe even after spine surgery, you may feel frustrated and miserable.
+Pain can be exhausting and cruel, making it hard for you to function or enjoy even the simplest of life's offerings.

 All pain is real

-Fortunately, the medical community is now starting to establish and accept that pain is a personal experience and cannot be diagnosed like other medical problems (such as a broken bone that can be diagnosed by an X-ray).
-Increasingly, spine specialists are starting to accept that pain is real and needs to be treated and managed.
-See also Chronic Pain as a Disease: Why Does it Still Hurt? and Modern Theories on Chronic Pain.
+Fortunately, the medical community is now starting to establish and accept that pain is a personal experience and cannot be always be diagnosed like other medical problems (such as a broken bone that can be diagnosed by an X-ray).

 Everyone experiences and expresses pain differently.
 Two people with the exact same injury will feel and show their back pain in unique ways depending on a number of factors.
 The newest theories of pain can now explain, on a physiological level, how and why people experience pain differently.